firoagni/ai-development-tutorials/LLMs_explained.md

 For our example “The cat sat on the ___”, the true next word is “mat”.

-- When the model predicts "dog" but the actual next word is "mat," that's a big error (high loss)
+- When the model predicts "banana" but the actual next word is "mat," that's a big error (high loss)
 - When it predicts "mat" - the expected prediction, the error is zero (low loss)

 Lower loss value means better predictions.
 Therefore, if we see the loss values decreasing over training iterations, it means the model is learning.